Syria's Assad may cling on, Britain will not arm rebels - sources

 "Britain is clearly not going to arm the rebels in any way, shape or form," said one source, pointing to a parliamentary motion passed last week urging prior consultation of lawmakers.

-The reasons for the shift were that British public opinion was largely opposed, and there were fears that any weapons Britain supplied could fall into the hands of Islamist militants.
+The reason for the shift was the largely hostile public opinion and fears that any weapons it supplied could fall into the hands of Islamist fighters.

 "It will train them, give them tactical advice and intelligence, teach them command and control.
 But public opinion, like it or not, is against intervention."